RossKnapman/Cardboard-Cosmology-2dF/README.md

   x position, y position, z position, Red, Green, Blue, Radius of particles

-  for each galaxy, with each galaxy separated by a new line
+  for each galaxy, with each galaxy separated by a new line.

   Note that you may choose to keep some or all of the RGB values and and radius of the particles constant, and hence would not need to include this in the file